fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-6.md

 This made it cheap to check that `super()` gets called before `this` is referenced, but it ended up rejecting a lot of valid code.
 TypeScript 4.6 is now much more lenient in that check and permits other code to run before `super()`., all while still ensuring that `super()` occurs at the top-level before any references to `this`.

-We’d like to extend our thanks to [Joshua Goldberg](https://github.com/JoshuaKGoldberg) for [patiently working with us to land this change](https://github.com/microsoft/TypeScript/pull/29374)!
+We’d like to extend our thanks to [Joshua Goldberg ↗](https://github.com/JoshuaKGoldberg) for [patiently working with us to land this change ↗](https://github.com/microsoft/TypeScript/pull/29374)!

 ## Control Flow Analysis for Destructured Discriminated Unions {#control-flow-analysis-for-destructured-discriminated-unions}